A Coaching Power Tool Created by Naela Omar

 - Looking backward to examine what was, prevents us from being totally in the HERE AND NOW.

-- Old thoughts, old patterns of behavior, old dreams…
+- Old thoughts, old patterns of behaviour, old dreams…

 - Prevent us from having new ones.